Image Slider

 Mini BELTZ Basque Cheesecake in Tokyo

+Basque cheesecake has blown up on Japanese social media in the past few years, just one of many viral foods that have become a long-standing favorite.
 For a taste of Spain’s Basque region in Tokyo, BELTZ Basque Cheesecake is worth a visit.
-With a deeply caramelized surface and creamy interior, their cheesecake is decadent and rich, but with a sweetness that’s balanced by the nuanced fragrance of its burnished exterior.
-Located 10 minutes on foot from Ebisu Station, their cheesecakes are also sold at pop-ups across Tokyo and Yokohama
+With a deeply caramelized surface and creamy interior, the cheesecake is decadent and rich.
+Its sweetness is balanced by the nuanced fragrance of its burnished exterior.
+The store is located 10-minutes from Ebisu Station, but cheesecakes are also sold at pop-ups across Tokyo and Yokohama.

 8. Kyle’s Good Finds